molpopgen/ancestry_graph/notes.md

 * Convert the enum to `u32` to save space.
 * Drop the `NodeFlags` type entirely.

+#### Enum variant redundancy

+It probably makes the most sense to:

+* Collapse `NodeStatus::Alive` into `NodeStatus::Sample`.
+  The reason is that an alive node is just a sample that will eventually be marked as "Death" and then, perhaps, as `Ancestor`

 ### Birth times

 * We probably want all births to be at the EXACT SAME TIME